cripulos/HistoColAi/README.md

 7 Import to microdraw the data from histocolai.sql locates in the repository.

-9 in the root path  /xampp/htdocs/anotacion create a new folder "images".
+9 in the root path  /xampp/htdocs/histocolai/images create a new folder "crowdsourcing".

 10 Go to https://gofile.me/4sVIM/1uQiIJ6h2 and click on "Dercargar carpeta" to download a test batch.

-11 Unzip the file and copy them in the folder "batch_spitzoid_proof" in the root path  /xampp/htdocs/anotacion/images.
+11 Unzip the file and copy them in the folder "crowdsourcing" in the root path  /xampp/htdocs/anotacion/images.

 12 Run the apache server from Xampp console.

-13 Visit https://localhost/anotacion/microdraw.html?source=images/batch_spitzoid_proof/dzi_images.json to enter in the application.
+13 Visit https://localhost/anotacion/histocolai.html?source=images/crowdsourcing/dzi_images.json to enter in the application.

 14 Login using user:test2 and password: test2.